Table of Contents

 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.

-Hummus is everywhere and I think you can find just about every flavor too.
-I have always loved hummus and after I started making my own, I never buy it anymore (unless of course, I find some flavor that is just utterly unique).
+Hummus is everywhere, and I think you can find just about every flavor, too.
+I have always loved hummus, and after I started making my own, I never buy it anymore (unless, of course, I find some flavor that is just utterly unique).
 You can make the flavor whatever you want or leave it plain.
 Honestly, it is extremely easy and super satisfying.
-This recipe makes a large amount but it freezes well so I portion it into small containers and freeze them.
-You can just pull one out whenever you’re in the mood, which for me is all the time.
-And yes, I know crackers sound like way too much work, but these are seriously so easy and just a fun vehicle for the hummus-eating-frenzy.
+This recipe makes a large amount, but it freezes well, so I portion it into small containers and freeze them.
+You can just pull one out whenever you’re in the mood, which, for me, is all the time.
+And yes, I know crackers sound like way too much work, but these are seriously so easy and just a fun vehicle for the hummus-eating frenzy.

 Obviously, hummus is good with… well, anything!
 But you can also make these simple rustic crackers to spice up the whole thing!